jakubtuchol/jakubtuchol.github.io/_posts/2017-01-02-yearly-reading-list.markdown

 * This book hit hard.
 While I'm not sure I completely agree with Vance's "pick yourself up by the bootstraps" message to the American working class, I found large chunks of his story almost uncomfortably familiar.
 It's a hell of a book, and a hell of a life.

+15) [**Freedom** by *Jonathan Franzen*][freedom]

+* As most Franzen novels, *Freedom* is brilliant.
+There are moments when its information-overload style becomes a bit monotonous, and its self-loathing characters become a bit much, but any rough edges the book may have are redeemed by the last 50 pages, which comprise the most redemptive about-face in American literature.
+Franzen still manages to be one of the few that manage to write serious novels this readable.

 [black_flags]:         https://www.amazon.com/Black-Flags-Rise-Joby-Warrick/dp/0804168938
 [shock_doctrine]:      https://www.amazon.com/Shock-Doctrine-Rise-Disaster-Capitalism/dp/0312427999
 [stranger]:            https://www.amazon.com/Stranger-Albert-Camus/dp/0679720200